-William was married to Martha Lund in 1906.
+William was married to Martha Lund on the 22 February 1906.

 1911 Hebden, Yorkshire Census: Clarendon Hotel - William H. Townson, aged 38 years, born Hebden, husband of Martha Townson.

-British Army WW1 Medal Rolls Index Cards: Pte William H. Townson, 44627, Northumberland Fusiliers.
+British Army WW1 Medal Rolls Index Cards: Pte William H. Townson, 44627, North'd Fus.
+K. in A.

 British Army WW1 Medal and Award Rolls: Pte William Henry Townson, 44267, 18th North'd Fus.; 9th North'd Fus.; 20th North'd Fus.; 1/4th North'd Fus.

 Army Registers of Soldiers' Effects: Pte William Henry Townson, 44627, 1/4 Nthd Fus.
 Date and Place of Death: 22.3.18.
 France.
 K. in A. or D. of W. To whom Authorised/Amount Authorised: Widow - Martha. £8 3s.
 2d.
 Self and children.
 War Gratuity: Widow - Martha. £7 10s.
 0d.

 UK, WW1 Pension Ledgers and Index Cards, 1914-1923: card(s) exist for William.
 Name(s) on card(s): Widow: Martha, born 14.1.71.
 Marriage: 22.2.06.
 Address: Dale House, Kettlewell.

 William probably died of his wounds soon after falling into German hands.
 He would have been buried on the battlefield close to where died and his grave subsequently lost.